Pre-Allied Health + M.S. in Athletic Training Five-Year Program

 Athletic Training, M.S.

-The 3+2 accelerated Athletic Training, M.S. program in is coordination with the Bachelor of Arts in Exercise and Sport Science (Pre-Allied Health Concentration) and prerequisites at Point Loma Nazarene University.
+The 3+2 accelerated Athletic Training, M.S. program in is coordination with the Bachelor of Arts in Health and Human Performance (Pre-Allied Health Concentration) and prerequisites at Point Loma Nazarene University.
 Working with your advisor for this route of admission is critical for the application process, and applicants will apply directly through the internal application below.

 Application Checklist For Students Pursing the MS in 5